-A little farther north sits the Mille Lacs Indian Museum and Trading Post, a wonderful spot to do a deep dive into the region’s original owners, the Mille Lacs Band of Ojibwe.
-Here you can learn about their agricultural and hunting practices as well as shop for indigenous arts and crafts.
+A little farther north sits the Mille Lacs Indian Museum and Trading Post, a wonderful spot to dive deeply into the region’s original owners, the Mille Lacs Band of Ojibwe.
+Here you can learn about their agricultural and hunting practices and shop for indigenous arts and crafts.

 In my opinion, the most beautiful part of this scenic road trip is the northern rim of the lake.
 This 18-mile stretch of road on MN 18 will take you around the beautiful lakeshore before taking you back south through dense forest.

 The last stops on this road trip will be Isle and Wahkon, small towns with plenty of places to eat and relax.
 You’ll also be able to access Father Hennepin State Park from here, a lovely forested area with a public swimming beach and beautiful sandy shores.

 See Related: How to Go on a Roadtrip With Kids

 For those with brave hearts and a penchant for the creepy or macabre, Minnesota offers a haunted road trip with plenty of spooky places to stop and explore.
 Overall, this trip will last just under seven hours and will take you on a 350-mile journey.

 Most travelers start this spooky trip at the Greyhound Bus Museum in Hibbing.
 Here, windows and doors are said to open and shut by themselves, as though ghosts of travelers past are still making their way to their next destination.